expo/expo/packages/html-elements/README.md

 - Style is slightly modified to match web.
 - All font styles are reset.
-- All elements except styles from `StyleSheet` API.
+- All elements accept styles from `StyleSheet` API.

 ```tsx
 import { P, B, S, I, BR, Small, Code } from '@expo/html-elements';